Severe Scoliosis Definition

 An X-ray provides a diagnostic and management tool that utilizes a relatively safe amount of radiation to create images of the spine.
 During the process, the X-ray machine sends a beam through the patient’s back which is then reflected and an image of the skeletal structure of the trunk becomes saved and visible to doctors on a monitor.

 The X-ray taken shows the thoracic spine and the lumbar spine of the back.
-Specialists take the images in two dimensions, one from the back and the one taken from the patient’s side.
+Specialists take the images in two dimensions, one from the back and the other from the patient’s side.

-Depending on the discretion of the doctor who requests the x-rays, other views can get taken.
-The X-rays get taken by certified technicians in a radiology center or hospital.
+Depending on the discretion of the doctor who requests the X-rays, there are several views that will help with the diagnosis.
+The X-rays are taken by certified technicians in a radiology center or hospital.
 The procedures may take only about 15 minutes with the actual exposure to x-rays being only a few seconds.
-It is a painless procedure and our technicians will ensure that each and every patient is comfortable during the taking of x-rays.
+It is a painless procedure and our technicians will ensure that every patient is comfortable during the taking of x-rays.

 Complications of Untreated Severe Scoliosis